olehsekirkin/Montecarlo/README.md

 - Matplotlib

 # What's left
 Oh well, I feel like there is a lot left for this project.
 First I need to add the possibility of adding more than one stock to the simulation, creating a proper portfolio (correlations between them, etc), I need to fix the .csv (I know where the error is, I just don't know how to fix it right now) and I want to add some kind of "analyzer" of the data that the simulations creates.
+Will probably use the dataset it creates for some Machine Learning model.
 Any other suggestion is welcome!